eendeego/algae-doublylinkedlist/readme.md

-# algae linked list
+# algae doubly linked list

-This package implements a simple circular linked list.
+This package implements a simple circular doubly linked list.

 The objective of this project is to describe the data structure and it's main operations.